craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Send a message to Sallie, attaching the csv files in C:\Labfiles.

-   *This feature sometimes take time to be implemented.
-Come back to this task later.*

-1. In Edge, open an InPrivate window and browse to **https://portal.office.com**.
-Sign in as Sallie.
-If asked to save the password or to stay signed in, choose **No**.
+1. In Edge, open an InPrivate window and browse to the **Office 365 home page**and sign in as Sallie.

 1. Open the e-mail from MOD Administrator.

+*This feature take time to be applied to a mailbox.
+If necessary, come back to this task later.*

 #### Task 2: Configure mobile-device access